eslint/eslint/docs/rules/prefer-arrow-callback.md

-# Suggest using ES6 arrow functions to describe callbacks (prefer-arrow-callback)
+# Suggest using arrow functions for callbacks (prefer-arrow-callback)

-Arrow functions can be an attractive alternative to function expressions when describing callbacks or function arguments.
+Arrow functions can be an attractive alternative to function expressions for callbacks or function arguments.

 For example, arrow functions are automatically bound to their surrounding scope/context.
 This provides an alternative to the pre-ES6 standard of explicitly binding function expressions to achieve similar behavior.